dionfarc1983/TSWD_F2026_templates/critique-by-design.md

 #### Mockup 4: Organizing Information into Logical Zones

 At this stage, I realized that the dashboard still felt visually busy because users were being asked to process strategic and operational information simultaneously.
 To address this, I introduced two distinct information zones.
 The first zone focuses on overall and line-level performance, while the second focuses on operator and machine-level details.
 My intention was to create a natural flow that mirrors how supervisors make decisions: first understand overall performance, then investigate the factors contributing to that performance.
+This separation is consistent with dashboard design principles that recommend grouping related information to reduce cognitive load and improve user comprehension (Few, 2006).

 <img src="Mockup 4- Organizing Information into Logical Zones.png" width="500">